IamSujeesh/go-eks-gitops-platform/README.md

 ## CD Implementation (Argo CD)

-Every time ci pipeline runs ,Argo CD has to identifies the change and push it to k8s cluster
+Every time the CI pipeline runs, Argo CD identifies the change and automatically syncs it to the Kubernetes cluster

 - Install Argo CD